YLdz-SM/Pipeline-for-largescalephylogeny-VBHs/README.md

 # Key input and output files used in the present study

-Three ffolders are provided for the 12S, cox1 and MLST phylogenitic analysis.
+Three folders are provided for the 12S, cox1 and MLST phylogenitic analysis.
 Each of them containing the following:

 # Files used to generate the ML phylogeny and phylogenitic placement